 - Knowledgeable on local and state real estate laws

 - Understanding of their clients’ needs

 Here’s a look at what real estate agents do on both sides of a real estate transaction.

-What Real Estate Agents Do For Sellers
+What Does A Real Estate Agent Do For A Seller?

 Homeowners looking to sell their homes turn to listing agents.
 Listing agents provide clients with an unbiased valuation of their home and help set a listing price.
 Real estate agents are in tune with the market, so they also make suggestions for home updates that will lead to a successful home sale.

 It’s vital for listing agents to vet buyers, too.
 Not everyone is a serious buyer.
-Listing agents often check on potential buyer’s finances before arranging a showing or accepting an offer.
-Listing agents know the right questions to ask to find out if a buyer can afford to buy the home or not.
+Listing agents often check on a potential buyer’s finances before arranging a showing or accepting an offer.
+Listing agents know the right questions to ask to find out if a prospective home buyer can afford to buy the home or not.

-What Real Estate Agents Do For Buyers
+What Does A Real Estate Agent Do For A Buyer?

 It’s also important for real estate agents to make sure clients are preapproved for a mortgage.
 Being preapproved shows your agent, the homeowners and their agents that you’re serious about buying a house.